 This health insurance support can be added to the mortality insurance.
 It is not a stand-alone endorsement.

-Typically, the organization pays for surgical procedures, diagnosis tests, and medical treatment provided for your horse due to an illness, accident, injury, and lameness.
+Typically, the organization pays for surgical procedures, diagnosis tests, and medical treatment provided for your horse due to an illness, accident, injury, or lameness.

 Equine Accident and Illness Insurance